4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/17-Your-first-loop/README.md

 Change code to print the integers `0` to `100`.
 You will then see it followed by `101` in green text on the console.

 ### :exclamation: IMPORTANT:
 *There is a whole series of dedicated to Arrays.
-We encourage you to complete those exercises after finishing this lesson.
+We encourage you to complete those exercises before finishing this exercise.
 Once you are more comfortable, return here to continue.*